RosaleeKnight/study-notes/cybersecurity-terminology.md

 Spear Phishing: Email spoofing attack that targets a specific organization or individual seeking unauthorized access to sensitive information.
 Spyware: A type of software that installs itself on a device and secretly monitors a victims online activity.

+Tailgating: Someone who lacks the proper authentication following an employee into a restricted area.
+Tablet: Wireless portable personal computer with a touchscreen interface.
+Traffic: The amount of data sent and recieved by visitors to a website.
+Trojan (Trojan Horse): Malicious software developed by hackers to disguise as legitimate software to gain access to target users systems.